 What bands have you played with and what gigs have you played?

 Starting out I played with local bands such as Jonny Quality – this band was probably a game changer as I was only 17yrs old when I joined and they had just finished touring with Fatboy Slim and co-wrote “Long Way From Home” on his album “Palookaville” .
 That gig happened so quickly, I received a call from this west coast sounding American dude saying “hey man, heard you’re a good drummer? can you play Womad Festival in 2 days time?” and from then on it was a string of gig dates and recording.

-During this time I made my way between Brighton and London doing session work and playing with whatever bands I could find.
-I think this was a really critical time as it helped me understand how bands function, the in and outs of the music industry and you start to realise what your style is and what works work for you.
+During this time I made my way between Brighton and London doing session work and playing with different artists and bands.
+I think this was a really critical time as it helped me understand how bands function, the ins and outs of the music industry.

 Do you play in bands or a band now?

 Right now, I play with a band called Blue Statue - I reached out to them after hearing their stuff and saw they were looking for a drummer.
 We had a few jams and knew it was the right fit.
 Not only musically is it fun to play in but also as people, they're great.
 Everyone in the band is a real perfectionist and to be fair we’re all a bit nerdy about pedals, drums, records, etc. Unfortunately, due to full time work I wasn't able to commit to the band in which the others are able to which is a real shame but I do genuinely wish them all the best because I think the potential there is massive.

 On the opposite spectrum there's photography, how did that come about?

 I’ve always found photography cool, I used to pick up Sidewalk magazine as a kid and be blown away by some dude throwing a switch hardflip down a 12-set and just thought it looked intense.
-I was always trying to take photos with disposable cameras (no digital back then!) and it just grew from there.
+I was always trying to take photos with film cameras (not digital!) and it just grew from there.